fritzthecap/hiking-emergency-alert/README.md

 To use this application you need at least **Java 17** installed on your computer.
 Java is available for nearly any operating-system.
 You can download it from the [Open Java website](https://jdk.java.net/25/), or [from Oracle](https://www.oracle.com/de/java/technologies/downloads/).
 If you are on a 32-bit platform, the [bellsoft JDK downloads](https://fritzthecat-blog.blogspot.com/2026/02/installing-java-17-on-32-bit-linux.html)  may help you.
-As soon as you have installed the Java Runtime Environment, put the _java_ interpreter into your execution PATH and [download hiking-emergency-alert.jar](https://github.com/fritzthecap/hiking-emergency-alert/raw/refs/heads/main/hiking-emergency-alert.jar), then launch
+As soon as you have installed the Java Runtime Environment, make sure the _java_ interpreter is in your execution PATH and [download hiking-emergency-alert.jar](https://github.com/fritzthecap/hiking-emergency-alert/raw/refs/heads/main/hiking-emergency-alert.jar).
+Then launch

     java -jar hiking-emergency-alert.jar